 Intel configuration test:

-Of course, this kit will only be tested on an Intel platform as AMD does not currently have any motherboards supporting DDR5.
+Of course, this kit will only be tested on an Intel platform since AMD does not yet have motherboards supporting DDR5.

 - Processor: Intel i9-12900K Alder Lake